jean00/jean00/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning more about Web development, in particular front-end development .
+- 🌱 &nbsp; Learning more about Web development, in particular front-end development.
-- ✍️ &nbsp; Pursuing Web development as full time job.
+- 💼 &nbsp; Currenty looking for a job in Web development field.

 <h3> 🛠 &nbsp;Tech Stack</h3>